 A short-term mission team is being prepared for ministry in Haiti in September 2019.
 Contact your local church for information on the upcoming team preparation meetings.

 - We have maintained a good relationship with Pastor Oliam Richard and have supported and encouraged his leadership.
-This summer at their annual conference the Haitian United Brethren pastors and delegates will be electing a new Superintendent over their work.
+This summer at their annual convention August 9-11 the Haitian United Brethren pastors and delegates will be electing a new Superintendent over their work.
+Pastor Richard will retire at the end of 2019.

 - After the terrible tragedy of the 2010 Earthquake, we were able to provide immediate relief (thanks in great part to the generosity of the US and Canadian donations "above and beyond" our normal giving).
 Our well-designed Delmas 33 conference centre and church was not damaged.
 We have assisted in the rebuilding of one of the flattened Citie Soleil churches and have started several more church constructions.